aleshaleksey/fansys23/11-weapons-armour.md

 - **Grapple**: Proficiency with this weapon allows the use of grapple as if proficient with the manoeuvre while wielding it.
 If the user already has proficiency with "grapple", it gains a +2 bonus when grappling with this weapon.
 - **Throw**: Proficiency with this weapon allows the use of throw as if proficient with the manoeuvre while wielding it.
 If the user already has proficiency with "throw", it gains a +2 bonus when throwing an opponent with this weapon.
 - **Sunder**: Proficiency with this weapon allows the use of sunder as if proficient with the manoeuvre while wielding it.
 If the user already has proficiency with "sunder", it gains a +2 bonus when sundering with this weapon.
+- **Special**: The weapon has some unique properties or rules which do not fit neatly into a different category.

 ### Weapon proficiencies